irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 Participants who have concerns about, or wish to appeal against, a moderation decision should raise their concerns with the IRTF Chair.
-If the concern relates to moderation decisions taken by the IRTF Chair, then it should be raised with the Chair of the Internet Architecture Board.
+If the concern relates to moderation decisions taken by the IRTF Chair, then it should be raised with the Internet Architecture Board.
 These parties will review the situation and may reverse the moderation decision or take other action as appropriate.